kibitan/setup_mac/README.md

 - general
   - change menubar and Dock color
 - finder
+  - prefference
+    - General
+      - New Finder windows show: home directory
+    - sidebar: customize
+    - advanced:
+      - show all filename extensions
+      - remove items from the trash after 30 days
+      - keep folders on top when sorting by name
+      - when perfoming a search: current folder
-  - left column shortcut
+  - view
+    - show status bar
-  - show status bar, path bar
+    - show path bar
   - default view option: sort by name, arrange by none
   - change default application of mp3, m4a into QuickTimePlayer
 - change screen size if retina